-- 10. The Local Government Act 2003 and supporting regulations require the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 11.
+- 1. The Local Government Act 2003 and supporting regulations require the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 2.
 The Act requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act).
-The Annual Investment Strategy sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 12.
-Treasury management is defined as: "The management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 13.
+The Annual Investment Strategy sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 3.
+Treasury management is defined as: "The management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 4.
 The proposed strategy for 2018/19 in respect of the following aspects of the treasury management function is based upon the views of the Council's Treasury Management Strategy Team (TMST)1, informed by market forecasts provided by the Council's treasury advisor, Arlingclose Limited.
-The strategy covers: - Treasury limits in force which limit the treasury risk and activities of the Council;
+The strategy covers: - Treasury limits in force which limit the treasury risk and activities of the Council: - Treasury Management Prudential Indicators for 2018/19, 2019/20 and 2020/21: - the current treasury position; - prospects for interest rates: - the borrowing strategy; - the borrowing requirement and - the Annual Investment Strategy. - 5.
+It is a statutory requirement for the Council to produce a balanced budget and to calculate its council tax requirement for each financial year to include the revenue costs that flow from capital financing decisions.
+This means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue caused by increased borrowing to finance additional capital expenditure (and any increases in running costs from new capital projects) are limited to a level which is affordable within the projected income of the Council for the foreseeable future.

-&lt;sup>1Comprising the Director of Finance, Service Manager (Pensions), Strategic Finance Manager (Treasury & Banking) and Financial Manager (Treasury Management).
+1Comprising the Director of Finance, Service Manager (Pensions), Strategic Finance Manager (Treasury & Banking) and Financial Manager (Treasury Management).